 How do I apply?

 - Make an appointment with your Undergraduate Academic Advisor to discuss your PlusOne interest and eligibility.
-Supplementary materials may be required for students holding a GPA of less than 3.25 at the time of application.

 - If the advisor determines that you are eligible, you may now work with your advisor to complete and submit the PlusOne application to the SCCJ Graduate Office.